Shekswess/Shekswess.github.io/_posts/2024-08-29-small-language-model-rags-is-all-you-need.md

 From the table, we can observe which questions have the lowest scores.
 Specifically, the last four questions exhibit the lowest performance and are therefore excluded from the subsequent analysis.
 This exclusion helps to focus the analysis on the more reliable and relevant questions, ensuring that the results are not skewed by outliers or less effective queries.

 The next step involves a detailed analysis of the results for each experiment.
 This analysis includes ranking the experiments based on the average scores for each metric: faithfulness, answer relevancy, and context utilization.
 For clarity and comprehensiveness, the top 14 experiments for each metric are highlighted and presented below.
 Additionally, an overall ranking is conducted by calculating the average of the average scores across all metrics.
-This comprehensive ranking provides a holistic view of the experiments' performance, facilitating a more informed evaluation and comparison.
+This comprehensive ranking provides a holistic view of the experiments’ performance, facilitating a more informed evaluation and comparison.

 #### Faithfulness